Last updated 25th June 2020

 Depending on the operating system you are using, hot adding may not work, and could cause a malfunction on the host.

-Again, you can assign RAM so that your virtual machine always has a minimum amount of RAM reserved.
+You can assign RAM so that your virtual machine always has a minimum amount of RAM reserved.

 We recommend that you use SCSI disk controllers rather than IDE ones, as you cannot, for example, perform backups via Veeam with IDE controllers.